-The design and use standards for all interior and exterior areas subject to this amplification but not covered by the City's design and use standards above shall be addressed in the Waterways licensing process.
+The design and use standards for all exterior areas subject to this amplification but not covered by the City's design and use standards above shall be addressed in the Waterways licensing process.
 If completed, the City's design and use standards shall be used as guidance for any portion of the DTW MHP between and including Hook Wharf and India Wharf that is subject to a nonwater-dependent use Waterways license.

 This amplification also clarifies that the New England Aquarium is the primary SPDF in the MHP planning area.
 The Aquarium, along with the numerous ferry routes, water-based excursions, water taxis, and marinas that serve this area, are collectively a diverse mix of water-dependent uses, and are afforded additional protection against displacement by nonwater-dependent uses in the Waterways regulations (310 CMR 9.00).
-A specific amplification in Section 3.2.3 is designed to ensure these water-dependent uses are not displaced due to the design, construction, intended uses, or density of any new building allowable under the substitute provisions of this MHP.